ponderng/Sidequests/_drafts/HackTheBox-Registry.md

 -rw-r--r-- 1 root root  444 May 25  2019 known_hosts
 {% endhighlight %}

 Read the SSH config file and you'll see another use of the hostname, this time it's just "registry.htb".
-We also see what user SSH is used with: "bolt".
+We also see what user SSH is used with, "bolt".
 Make notes of the findings.
 Print out the SSH key and copy/paste it into a file on your box.
 Add "registry.htb" to your "/etc/hosts" file as well.

 {% highlight plain_text %}
 root@6c855edb286c:~/.ssh# cat config